Hogsback, South Africa: History

-The earliest known written reference to 'Hogsback' was found in the journal of the painter Thomas Baines, who passed the 'Hogs Back' while on his travels deeper inside South Africa in 1848.
-Besides the 'Hogsback', the highest peak in the area is the 1 954 m Gaika's Kop.
+The earliest known written reference to 'Hogsback' was found in the journal of the painter Thomas Baines, who passed the 'Hogs Back' while on his travels of the South African interior in 1848.
+The first known inhabitants of the area were the San people, who left rock art in the region.

 The nearby Xhosa tribes called the surrounding area Qabimbola (meaning 'red clay on the face') as the surrounding clay was used for face painting.
 Gaika's Kop was one of the Xhosa strongholds.
 British troops were later stationed here and a number of forts were built to guard the border with the Xhosa.
 One of these forts was Fort Michell, named after Colonel Michell of the Warwickshire regiment, who was at one point in charge of troops in the area.
 The name has since changed to Fort Mitchell.
 The outline of Fort Michell, and the first road from Fort Hare can still be seen.

 The conflict between the British and Xhosa continued further north and a small settlement began to grow.
 Some of the first inhabitants of Hogsback were Summerton, Odendaal and Booysens.
 Thomas Summerton, a gardener from Oxford, has a legacy that survives in the local gardens and his attempts to re-create the English countryside.
-This can be seen in apple orchards, avenues lined with hazelnut trees, berry fruits and the flowering plants that have spread throughout the surrounding area.
-European flowers, bushes and trees include rhododendrons, azaleas, fruits and berries.
+This can be seen in apple orchards, avenues lined with hazelnut trees, berries, fruits and the flowering plants that have spread throughout the surrounding area.
 He named his farm Cherrie Orchard and also built a furrow – Summerton's furrow – to carry water from a stream on Tor Doone.

-In the 1880s, Collins built a small hotel, called the Hogsback Hydro, of which later became the Hogsback Inn.
-Hunterstoun, the private estate of David Hunter, was built in 1910.
+In the 1880s, Collins built a small hotel, called the Hogsback Hydro, which later became the Hogsback Inn.
+Hunterstoun.
+The private estate of David Hunter was built in 1910.
 Hunter was the honorary secretary and treasurer of the Lovedale Institution and the Victoria College near Alice.
 Forestry began in 1883 with a survey to determine the best areas for planting.
 The Hogsback pass was opened in 1932.

-Hobbiton-on-Hogsback was started in 1946 as a holiday camp for children who could not afford to go on holidays and with the aid of several organisations and private donations, had grown to an outdoor education facility for underprivileged children.
+Hobbiton-on-Hogsback was started in 1946 as a holiday camp for orphans of the Second World War and, with the aid of several organisations and private donations, has grown to an outdoor education facility primarily for the benefit of underprivileged children.
 There was also a shop, the Handy Log Cabin, situated in the grounds of Arminel.

-At the turn of the century, local farmers and townsfolk started to build holiday homes here and its charms became more widely known.
+At the turn of the century, local farmers and townsfolk started to build holiday homes in the area as its charms became more widely known.
 The cottages were mostly of wattle and daub with thatched roofs.
-A rule was also made in regard to the size of the plots, namely that each one had to be at least two morgen.
+A rule was established in regard to the size of the plots, namely that each one had to be at least two Morgen.